-wedding photography - improving your shooting workflow
+Wedding photography - improving your shooting workflow

-The same goes for this article mainly intended to help 2nd photographers improve their shooting workflow.
+These articles with tips are just as relevant for any area of photography.
 The techniques here are applicable to any field or level of photography.
 I feel so strongly about the advice here, that I'd go as far to say that the further Read more inside...

 There are numerous tips and ideas in photography that helped me improve as a photographer over the years.
 This came via magazines and books and other photographers.
 Many sources.